-This may be used to reproduce source decks prior to assembly (e.g., the TASK source deck).
+This function may be used to reproduce source decks prior to assembly (e.g., the TASK source deck), or compilation.
+An example of Card reproduction is shown in Figure 49.

 EXAMPLE 19.
 DUMPING A LET/FLET TABLE.
-The DUMPLET function is used to dump to the List Printer the contents of the LET or FLET or both tables for one or all drives specified during a particular job.
+The \DUMPLET function is used to dump to the List Printer the contents of the LET or FLET or both tables for one or all drives specified during a particular job.
 The control card sequence for a LET/ FLET dump is shown in Figure 50.

 The format of a LET/FLET entry is summarized in Figures 51 and 52.
-A detailed explanation of the contents of both tables is given in the IBM 1800- Time-Sharing Executive System, Operating Procedures, Form C26-3754.
+A detailed explanation of the contents of both tables is given in the IBM 1800- Time-Sharing Executive System, Operating Proce- dures, Form C26-3754.